 How Does The Court Calculate Alimony?

-In a simple example, this process would look like this: Wife makes $10,000 per month and Husband makes $5,000 per month.
-Wife’s debts and expenses total $5,000 each month and Husband’s debts and expenses also total $5,000 each month.
-Therefore, Husband has no excess income and Wife has $5,000 in excess income.
+In a simple example, this process would look like this: The wife makes $10,000 per month, and Husband makes $5,000 per month.
+The wife’s debts and expenses total $5,000 each month, and Husband’s debts and expenses also total $5,000 each month.
+Therefore, Husband has no excess income, and Wife has $5,000 in excess income.
 In this scenario, the court may very well order that Wife pay Husband $2,500 per month; this would equalize both parties’ excess income, giving them each $2,500 extra per month.
-However, as you can imagine, most cases aren’t this simple and there are numerous factors the court must consider when determining a fair amount of alimony.
+However, as you can imagine, most cases aren’t this simple, and there are numerous factors the court must consider when determining a fair amount of alimony.

 Is Alimony Calculated Differently In Other States?

 Yes.
 Many states have a specific formula for calculating alimony, like 30% of net income, or they have a specific calculator where spouses put in their incomes and expenses (including any child support payment), and it spits out the amount of alimony to be paid.
 Utah has nothing like this for divorcing parties.
 Unfortunately, an alimony calculation in a Utah divorce can get rather complex.

 Call Red Law Today!

 The attorneys at Red Law work aggressively to see you get the best outcome possible from your divorce.
 Contact us today to schedule a consultation for your peace of mind.